ketansonwane7781/jenkins_Slack_Bot/README.md

 networks:
   jenkins:
 📡 Step 6: Run Everything with One Command
-① Copy and configure .env:
+① Copy .env.example to .env and fill in your values:

 bash
 Copy